Hollywood Burbank Airport

-Originally the entire airport was within the Burbank city limits, but the north end of Runway 15/33 has been extended into the city of Los Angeles.
+Originally, the entire airport was within the Burbank city limits, but the north end of Runway 15/33 has been extended into the city of Los Angeles.
 The airport is owned by the Burbank–Glendale–Pasadena Airport Authority and controlled by the governments of those cities.
 The Airport Authority contracts with TBI Airport Management, Inc., to operate the airport, which has its own police and fire departments, the Burbank–Glendale–Pasadena Airport Authority Police.
-Boarding uses portable boarding steps or ramps rather than jet bridges.
+They also share police helicopters registered N102CG and N103CG both based out of Burbank airport on the north-east end of the airport on taxiway Bravo.
+Boarding uses air stairs instead of jet bridges.
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a medium-hub primary commercial service facility.

-For the purposes of noise abatement, commercial flights are scheduled between the hours of 7:00 am and 10:00 pm.